 5. Do you manage your own e-commerce brands or focus more on client work?

-I don’t really do much pure ecommerce any more – I’m probably 50/50 client work and focussing on our own brands/businesses.
+I don’t really do much pure e-commerce any more – I’m probably 50/50 client work and focus on our own brands/businesses.

 - Google Shopping

 - Stop treating your website like an online pricelist and actually sell!
 [EXCELLENT POINT!]